 Whether it’s cinnamon rolls or cinnamon on toast, cinnamon is a go-to spice for many people.
-So what do you do if you’ve been diagnosed with a cinnamon allergy?
-What’s your first step?
-Maybe this is a recent diagnosis and you’re trying to find out how much of an effect this will have on your life.
+So, what do you do if you have a cinnamon allergy diagnosis?
+Maybe it’s a recent diagnosis and you’re trying to find out how much it’ll affect your life.
 Here’s a look at the big picture.

 Cinnamon is frequently used for flavor in foods and other items.
 You can commonly find it in: